Sources of Hallucination by Large Language Models on Inference Tasks: The Reliability of Measure and Its Relation to Consensus of Attestation

-The $V$-consistency subsets most directly capture the impacts of the \emph{veracity prior}.
-However, as discussed in \S\ref{Sec:world-grounded-data:results}, these subset separations are based on $V$ predictions from individual models, which can be noisy, subject to model-specific noise such as trigger strings or responses to certain syntax structures in the hypotheses, etc.
+The $\Lambda$-consistency subsets most directly capture the impacts of the \emph{attestation bias}.
+However, these subset separations are based on $\Lambda$ predictions from individual models, which can be noisy, subject to model-specific idiosyncracies such as trigger words or certain syntactic structures in the prompt, etc.

-To verify that the performance gaps in $V$-consistency subsets that we observe in \S\ref{Sec:world-grounded-data:results} comes from predicted veracity and not any of the noise sources, we experiment with another pair of subsets based on \emph{grounded veracity} instead of \emph{predicted veracity}.
+To verify that the performance gaps in $\Lambda$-consistency subsets that we observe in \S\ref{Sec:world-consensus-data} comes from predicted attestedness and not some idiosyncrasy, we experiment with another pair of subsets based on \emph{consensus attestation} instead of individually \emph{predicted attestation}.

-We use a majority vote among the three independently-trained LLMs to approximate \emph{grounded veracity}, the approximation is denoted as $\Tilde{V}$.
-This is because, any model-specific idiosyncrasies should not be shared between LLMs independently trained from different source corpora in general.
-Therefore, with the majority vote, we mask these noises and acquire sound predictions on the \emph{grounded veracity} of statements.
+We use a majority vote among the three independently-trained LLMs to approximate \emph{consensus attestation}.
+The approximation is denoted as $\Tilde{\Lambda}$.
+This is because any model-specific idiosyncrasies should not be shared between LLMs independently trained from different source corpora in general.
+Therefore, with the majority vote, we reduce this noise and acquire predictions on the \emph{consensus attestation} of statements.

-Performances of LLMs between $\Tilde{V}$-consistency subsets are listed in Table \ref{tab:consistency-subsets-voted}.
-Gaps between the $\Tilde{V}$-consistency subsets that are larger than $V$-consistency gaps are colored red; those narrower than $V$-consistency gaps are colored green.
-It is clear that the gaps are consistent between $V$/$\Tilde{V}$-consistency experiments, where the gaps are even larger on many occasions.
-This confirms, that the performance gaps in $V$-consistency experiments can be credited to the \emph{veracity prior}, rather than model-specific idiosyncrasies.
+Performances of LLMs between $\Tilde{\Lambda}$-consistency subsets are listed in Table \ref{tab:consistency-subsets-voted}.
+Gaps between the $\Tilde{\Lambda}$-consistency subsets that are larger than $\Lambda$-consistency gaps are colored red; those narrower than $\Lambda$-consistency gaps are colored green.
+It is clear that the gaps are consistent between $\Lambda$/$\Tilde{\Lambda}$-consistency experiments, where the gaps are even larger on many occasions.
+This confirms that the performance gaps in $\Lambda$-consistency experiments can be credited to the \emph{attestation bias}, rather than model-specific idiosyncrasies.

-It is also to be noted that, since the $F$-consistency subsets are separated based on the model-agnostic criterion $F$, model-specific idiosyncrasies are not a problem for $F$-consistency comparisons.
+It is also to be noted that, since the $\Phi$-consistency subsets are separated based on the model-agnostic criterion $\Phi$, model-specific idiosyncrasies are not a problem for $\Phi$-consistency comparisons.